venomousboxer/watermarking-application/README.md

 This is an android application that **clicks and watermarks** an image.
 User can click or uploadan image and watermark it.
-Functionality like reset image to orignal, set watermarking text, change attributes like :
+Functionality like reset image to orignal, set watermarking text, save editted image, change attributes like :

 * color
 * transparency
 * size
 * text
 * underline
+* rotation angle
+* X coordinate
+* Y coordinate

 Of the watermark our also present in this app.